Southall Railway Centre

-Southall Railway Centre is a non-publicised railway heritage centre at Southall in west London, near to Southall railway station and the Grand Union Canal.
-Formerly of the Great Western Railway the site is now run partly by Locomotive Services and West Coast Railways, both of whom lease the site from Network Rail.
+Southall Railway Centre is a non-publicised railway heritage centre at Southall in west London, near Southall railway station and the Grand Union Canal.
+Formerly of the Great Western Railway, the site is now run partly by Locomotive Services and West Coast Railways, both of whom lease the site from Network Rail.
 The location is not open to the public.

 Until 2021, the Great Western Railway Preservation Group (GWRPG) leased part of the West Coast Railway section of the site for their own use.

 History

 There has been a locomotive shed at Southall since 1859.
-Originally a Great Western Railway shed (Code: SHL), it was rebuilt as a six-road shed in 1884.
+Originally a Great Western Railway shed (code: SHL), it was rebuilt as a six-road shed in 1884.
 Demolished in 1953, it was replaced by a more modern British Railways constructed steam shed (Code: 81C).
 Southall was the last London steam depot on the Western Region of British Railways, outlasting Old Oak Common and finally closing to steam in December 1965.

 The depot was later used for DMU maintenance for ten years before final operational closure under British Rail.
 From 1993 to 1998, it was use as a base for the electrification programme for the Heathrow Express.